Why Can't You Press the Elevator Button on Saturday?

 Quick Answer

-Pressing an elevator button completes an electrical circuit, which is considered a form of 'building' or 'kindling fire' under Shabbat law.
-Orthodox Jews avoid all electrical activity on Shabbat.
+Pressing an elevator button completes an electrical circuit, which many poskim consider a form of 'building' or 'kindling' under Shabbat law (the exact reason is debated).
+Orthodox Jews avoid electrical activity on Shabbat.
 Many buildings in Orthodox neighborhoods have 'Shabbat elevators' that stop on every floor automatically so no one needs to press a button.

 The Rule